+2023

+Amount/ Volume Outstanding Balance Terms Conditions

+Entities under common control of JGSHI

+a.
+Cash and cash equivalents (Note 6) \$- \$4,168,380 Interest-bearing at prevailing market rate; 5.00% to 5.80% per annum; due and demandable No impairment

+Interest income 42 - -

+b.
+Rent (Note 14) 28,055 - Noninterest-bearing payable on demand Unsecured

+2022

+Amount/ Outstanding

-2022 Amount/ Volume Outstanding Balance Terms Conditions Entities under common control of JGSHI a.
-Cash and cash equivalents (Note 6) \$- \$10,226,231 Interest-bearing at prevailing market rate; 0.25% to 5.00% per annum; due and demandable No impairment Interest income 95,358 - - b.
+Volume Balance Terms Conditions

+Entities under common control of JGSHI

+b.
+Cash and cash equivalents (Note 6) \$- \$10,226,231 Interest-bearing at prevailing market rate; 3.40% to 5.50% per annum; due and demandable No impairment

+Interest income 95,358 - -

+b.
 Rent (Note 14) 29,447 - Noninterest-bearing payable on demand Unsecured

-2021 Amount/ Volume Outstanding Balance Terms Conditions Entities under common control of JGSHI a.
-Cash and cash equivalents (Note 6) \$- \$7,281,718 Interest-bearing at prevailing market rate; 0.50% to 1.00% per annum; due and demandable No impairment Short-term investments (Note 9) - - Interest-bearing at prevailing m arket rate; 4.00% per annum; due and demandable No impairment Interest income 37,397 - b.
-Rent (Note 14) 16,238 - Noninterest-bearing payable on demand Unsecured

-- a.
-The Group has money market placements with an affiliated bank, a subsidiary of a stockholder. - b.
+a.
+The Group has money market placements with an affiliated bank, a subsidiary of a stockholder.

+b.
 The Group entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.
 The Group applied the 'short-term lease' and lease of 'low-value assets' recognition exemption for these leases.
-Total rental expense recognized in general and administrative expenses under the consolidated statement of comprehensive income under these lease agreements amounted to \$29,447, \$16,238 and \$15,453 in 2022, 2021 and 2020, respectively.
+Total rental expense recognized in general and administrative expenses under the consolidated statement of comprehensive income under these lease agreements amounted to \$28,055, \$29,447, and \$16,238 in 2023, 2022 and 2021, respectively.